John Walter Fletcher: Career

 He moved Coreen College to Katoomba in 1884, and renamed it Katoomba College.
 Fletcher was involved in the establishment of soccer clubs in the Blue Mountains and from 1891 to 1894, served as President of the Katoomba School of Arts.
 In 1893, a major economic downturn forced Katoomba College to close, and Fletcher joined the Bar that same year.

 In May 1898, he took up a position with the New South Wales Department of Justice.
 In 1899, he was appointed police magistrate at Wilcannia, and was transferred to Moree in 1902.
 In 1904 he became a relieving police magistrate, before retiring in 1914.
 He then lived in Neutral Bay.
 Fletcher is buried at Gore Hill Cemetery.

 Personal life

-Fletcher had six children, including John William Fletcher, a prominent pastoralist and public figure in Queensland.
+Fletcher had six children, including Nora Kathleen Fletcher, a nurse who served in World War I as the principal matron of the British Red Cross for France and Belgium; and John William Fletcher, a prominent pastoralist and public figure in Queensland, and Judith Fletcher a photographer based in Sydney.

 In 1999, John Walter Fletcher was inducted into the Football Hall of Fame.